dellytools/delly/README.md

 Somatic CNV calling (work-in-progress)
 --------------------------------------

 * For somatic CNV calling, delly first segments the tumor genome (`-u` is required).
+Depending on the coverage, tumor purity and ploidy you can adapt parameters `-z`, `-t` and `-x` which control the sensitivity of CNV detection.

-`delly cnv -u -c tumor.bcf -g hg19.fa -m hg19.map tumor.bam`
+`delly cnv -u -z 10000 -t 0.3 -x 3 -c tumor.bcf -o tumor.cov.gz -g hg19.fa -m hg19.map tumor.bam`

 * Then these tumor CNVs are genotyped in the control sample (`-u` is required).